Table of Contents

 - What is a Blog?

-- Why Should You Create a Blog and Join the Blogging Community?
+- Benefits of a Blog and Joining the Blogging Community

 - 6 Blogging Basics to Master

 According to First Site Guide, there are around 570 million blogs on the Internet, and for a good reason.
 Blogging is an inherent part of content marketing for most brands.
 It is vital for business growth in the digital era.
 Businesses that blog regularly see 97% more links and twice the email traffic than businesses that don’t, as per OptionMonster.